This Tip looks at why the idea of knowing the secret entices, tantalizes, and ultimately frustrates us if we feel excluded from the answer.

 “We all have secrets.
 We’ve all kept secrets.
 We’ve had secrets kept from us, and we know how that feels.”
 Kim Edwards

 I’ll bet that you couldn’t resist opening this Tip.
 You were probably thinking: “The Secret?”
 “Does that mean there is only one?”
 “Wow!”
 “I wonder what it is!”
 “I’ve got to check this out!”
-Or at least that is what I would have been thinking!
+Or at least that is what I would be thinking!

-And the secret is- there are certain words that entice us with the unspoken promise that there is an answer to a question we may not be conscious of having.
+And the secret is- there are certain words that entice us with an unspoken promise.
+There is an answer to a question we may not be conscious of having.

 We are all looking for answers, for meaning…